staxrip/staxrip/md/test-build.md

 #### 1.5.0.6 unstable test build

---new: various new x265 options
+- new: various new x265 options
 - new: various new aspect ratio features
 - update: x265 2.4+61
 - update: QSVEncC 2.66